hphelion/documentation/commercial/commercial.glossary.md

 ## I

 ###Identity Management### {#Identity}
-:     The HP OpenStack service that performs identity management (domains, projects and users), generates access tokens, and provides service catalog functionality.
+:     The HP Helion OpenStack service that performs identity management (domains, projects and users), generates access tokens, and provides service catalog functionality.

 ###Image### {#Image}
 :    1) An installable release package of a program, application, or software.